exoplatform/exo-documentation/docs/GettingStarted.rst

            |image144|

-Same as for activities, after saving the change you made to your comment, a text appears near your name indicating that an edit has been done:
+Like for activities, after saving the change you made to your comment, a text appears near your name indicating that an edit has been done:

 |image145|